-Does your family count on you to bring your legendary mashed potatoes and red velvet cake with frosting every year?
-You can still fulfill their wishes and try altering a few ingredients in recipes that you know no one will miss to cut back on half of the salt, sugar or fat.
+Try altering a few ingredients in recipes to cut back on half of the salt, sugar or fat in your famous holiday dishes.
 Of course, some traditional recipes are not to be messed with—but you can swap out or cut back on ingredients you know won’t be missed.
 Try swapping canned fruit or vegetables for the real stuff to eliminate extra sugar and sodium.
 You can also eliminate the butter in the mashed potatoes and keep the milk or substitute the heavy cream for low-fat milk to keep that creamy texture.

 Holidays are about giving to others around you, but don’t abandon your wellbeing.
 The greatest gift you can give to yourself is your health.
 You may fear falling off track during the season, but don’t fix your mind on strict limitations if you’re eating or exercise habits change.
 Find some time to de-stress, pick up a book on positive thinking or explore new recipes and health communities that can help you challenge those negative thoughts to promote your growth for the year to come.
 After all, New Year’s Day and a time to reset and set new health goals is just around the corner.

 With these top five tips in mind, you’re in for a happy, healthy and balanced holiday season.